 Located right off the main highway between Drumheller and Calgary, Horseshoe Canyon is an easy stop with a few excellent viewpoints (and some handy toilets).
 The insane views of the Drumheller badlands are the result of glaciers carving a picturesque horseshoe-shaped valley out of the surrounding hills somewhere around 70 million years ago during the Cretaceous period.

 The canyon drops abruptly away from the mostly flat surrounding plains and served as home to many different species of dinosaur back in its heyday.
 The different eras are easily recognized by the different layers of lighter and darker siltstone, coal seams and harder rock all stacked like prehistoric building materials.

 Of course, many people are happy to simply gaze down at the canyon from one of the many good viewpoints next to the parking area.
 But it is well worth venturing down on the well-marked path to the wooden stairs and the wide, smooth gravel path at the bottom.
 The start of this badlands trail is to the right of the parking lot.

 Or you can choose your own adventure on one of the steeper, fainter trails.
 If you stick to the main Horseshoe Canyon Drumheller hiking trail it is probably more like 3 kilometres rather than the 4 shown on the AllTrails map but, realistically, once you’re down there you can just wander aimlessly until you’ve had enough.

-Horseshoe Canyon is located about 15 minutes southwest of Drumheller, and about 1.5 hours from Calgary.
-It’s all free and there is plenty of parking.
+Horseshoe Canyon is located just 15 minutes southwest of Drumheller.
+It is also one of the more popular things to do from Calgary as it is less than an hour and half drive from there as well (less from the northeast).
+The entire canyojn is free and there is plenty of parking.
 Or you can opt for something even more adventurous and see Horseshoe Canyon from the air on a tour with Mountain View Helicopters.

 Drumheller Pedestrian Trail